 - Major failures and disasters that could cause a severe disruption to working environments, facilities, and personnel, represent a significant operational risk to our business.
-Our Business Continuity Management framework strives to protect critical business services and the functions that support these business services from these effects to enable us to carry out our core tasks in time and at the quality required. - We have developed a number of Information Technology ("IT") platforms, applications and security controls to support our business activities worldwide.
-Dedicated security standards are in place for our IT systems to ensure the proper use, availability and protection of our information assets. - We have enhanced our governance processes for governance and prioritization of projects, to ensure greater transparency of decision-making process, alignment of teams working on the same projects, consistency of approach and alignment to strategy. - Our use of third-party vendors exposes us to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
-We manage material third-party vendor risk, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.
+The Business Continuity Management framework strives to protect critical business services and the functions that support these business services from these effects to enable us to carry out our core tasks in time and at the quality required. - The Risk Function has developed a number of Information Technology ("IT") platforms, applications and security controls to support the business activities worldwide.
+Dedicated security standards are in place for the IT systems to ensure the proper use, availability and protection of our information assets. - The Risk Function has enhanced the governance processes for governance and prioritization of projects, to ensure greater transparency of decision-making process, alignment of teams working on the same projects, consistency of approach and alignment to strategy.

+The use of third-party vendors exposes the Company to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
+The Risk function manages material third-party vendor risk, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.